Juniper/terraform-provider-apstra/docs/resources/logical_device.md

 Required:

 - `port_count` (Number) Number of ports in the group.
-- `port_roles` (Set of String) One or more of: 'access', 'generic', 'l3_server', 'leaf', 'peer', 'server', 'spine', 'superspine', 'unused'
 - `port_speed` (String) Port speed.

+Optional:

+- `port_roles` (Set of String) One or more of: 'spine', 'superspine', 'leaf', 'access', 'l3_server', 'peer', 'unused', 'generic', by default all values except 'unused' are selected